Leaseweb/terraform-provider-leaseweb/docs/resources/dedicated_server.md

 ### Read-Only

 - `id` (String) The ID of the dedicated server.
+- `internal_mac` (String) The MAC address of the interface connected to internal private network.
 - `location` (Map of String) The location of the server.
 Available fields are `rack`, `site`, `suite` and `unit`.
 - `public_ip` (String) The public IP of the dedicated server.